Axolotl Care Hub Axolotl Care Hub The Complete Guide

 Red or Dark Discoloration Advancing Up Tail

-Healthy regeneration tissue is pink or white.
-Any red, brown, or black discoloration spreading toward the body means bacterial infection.
+Healthy regeneration tissue is often pale, pink, or translucent.
+Red, brown, or black discoloration spreading toward the body can indicate infection or tissue damage.

 No Blastema After 10 Days